Search the forum,

 Hi all,

 One of the walls is an external solid wall (Victorian property) and this wall was rendered, then skimmed with gypsum plaster (months ago).
-I heard that I needed to prime this wall before tile, so bought some Tilemaster Flexmaster primer which I diluted 3:1 and gave the wall 2 light coats, as per the instructions.
+I heard that I needed to prime this wall before tiling, so bought some Tilemaster Flexmaster primer which I diluted 3:1 and gave the wall 2 light coats, as per the instructions.
 This was a couple of days ago.
-On this wall I am only tile up to 1.3m, and the upper part of the wall is painted.
+On this wall I am only tiling up to 1.3m, and the upper part of the wall is painted.

 When I touch the primed surface, there is a slight tackiness to it, but there are dark areas and light areas (see photo below) and it feels a little more tacky in the light areas.
 When I press my finger onto the light areas for a couple of seconds and remove it, the primer sticks to my finger such that it creates a bubble on the wall when I fully detach from it.
 If I peel away the bubble, I am back to dry plaster underneath.
 Does this mean it has skinned over?
 The darker areas don't bubble in this way and the primer feels more attached to the plaster, although still has a (dry) tackiness to it.
 The light areas seem to be around 20% of the primed surface.